guchengcuixue/learngit/readme.txt

-﻿Git is a version control system.
+﻿Git is a good version control system.
-Git is free software.
+Git is free software you will like it.
-i make a change now.
+I make a change now.